SynthstromAudible/DelugeFirmware/docs/community_features.md

 #### 4.7.1 - Save/Load MIDI Presets

 - ([#1390]) Allows saving and loading midi presets.
 They end up in a new folder named MIDI.
-  - Note: It only saves the items which would be saved in a song at the moment.
+  - Note: The information that is saved is the MIDI channel selection, and the assignments of CC parameters to golden knobs.

 ### 4.8 Audio Clip View - Features